We may earn commissions from the affiliate links. Learn more

 Credits: unsplash.com

-There are at least 38 darknet websites that are most commonly illegal versions of online marketplaces like eBay and Amazon.
+31. There are at least 38 darknet websites that are most commonly illegal versions of online marketplaces like eBay and Amazon.

-These shops sell different ranges of services namely illicit drugs, marijuana, fake documents and certifications, firearms, and the like.
+32. These shops sell different ranges of services namely illicit drugs, marijuana, fake documents and certifications, firearms, and the like.

 Dark Web Price Index for Forged Items

-In a short context, the majority of the items sold on the dark web are illegal in nature and have significantly lesser prices compared to their real market value.
+33. In a short context, the majority of the items sold on the dark web are illegal and have significantly lower prices compared to their real market value.
+Here are the most in-demand forged items and their prices:

 • Forged EU Passport – $4,000